 About Feed the Truth

-The Manager: Operations and People will help Feed the Truth build and manage its organizational capabilities to deliver on its mission.
-Reporting to the Executive Director, you will provide day-to-day management of human resources, information technology, finance and accounting and general business operations of the organization while helping drive the long-term strategic vision for operations and culture as we grow.
-We are a small team in start-up mode, but expect to grow quickly so are looking for the candidates who are strong on big picture strategy while not shying away from day-to-day implementation of tasks.
-You will serve as a thought-partner and trusted advisor to our Executive Director and work with staff and consultants across the organization to ensure that Feed the Truth operates as a high-performing, high-impact organization.
-If you are an operations dynamo, looking to make an impact on one of the most critical issues of our time with a fantastic team, this could be the job for you.
+The Associate Director: Operations, HR, and People will help Feed the Truth build and manage its organizational capabilities to deliver on its mission.
+You will provide day-to-day management of human resources, information technology, finance and accounting and general business operations of the organization while helping drive the long-term strategic vision for operations and culture as we grow.
+We are a small team and expect to grow quickly so are looking for the candidates who are strong on big picture strategy while not shying away from day-to-day operations work.
+You will serve as a thought-partner and trusted advisor to our Executive Director, Lucy Martinez Sullivan, and work with staff and consultants across the organization to continue to build up the infrastructure for and run our operations programs.
+If you are a talented operations professional, looking to make an impact on one of the most critical issues of our time with a fantastic team, this could be the job for you.

-Please note: The Manager: Operations and People will manage consultants but will not oversee any full-time staff initially.
+Please note: The Associate Director: Operations, HR, and People will manage consultants but will not oversee any full-time staff initially.
 There is a high likelihood that this role will manage staff in the future.